Texas Sen. Cruz Calls Biden 'Boring But Radical' After Snoozing During President's Speech

 Cruz also said he thought that positions CEOs take on politics is damaging to companies, shareholders, employees and customers.

-“You know, as Michael Jordan famously said many years ago, Republicans buy sneakers too.”MORE NEWS: Texas Lawmakers Push Forward With 'Permitless Carry' Bill That Drops Handgun License Requirement
+“You know, as Michael Jordan famously said many years ago, Republicans buy sneakers too.”MORE NEWS: DPS Dive Team Finds Body In Irving Lake Where Missing Wife, Mother Lashun Massey Was Last Seen

 Cruz said his campaign will be funded by individuals.
 “Big business has decided that they want to crawl in bed with the radical left and the socialists and make common cause with them.
 I’ve decided enough is enough and so I announced today that I will no longer accept even one penny of contributions from any corporate PAC,” said Cruz.
 “Americans are less than thrilled with [corporations] getting in bed with Bernie Sanders and AOC.”